Yoga History and Philosophy

 "A Student’s Guide to the History and Philosophy of Yoga should be read by all students of yoga."
 Association of Yoga Studies

-If you would like a 25% discount on your purchase of Peter’s book please follow this link and enter the code YOGA at the checkout when prompted.
+If you would like a 25% discount on your purchase of Peter’s book please enter the code YOGA at the checkout when prompted.